prof-rossetti/nyu-info-2335-201706/README.md

 ### Computers

 Each student should have access to a personal computer during class.
 The computer should allow installation of Python, third-party packages, and other software such as a text editor.
-It should have enough processing power to run several programs at once, thus some netbooks may prove problematic.
+It should have enough processing power to run all these programs, thus some netbooks may prove problematic.
 Mac and Windows operating systems should both provide a suitable development environment, however students with Windows computers may face additional and/or alternate instructions.
 Any student who doesn't own a personal computer may [loan a laptop from the library](https://library.nyu.edu/services/computing/on-campus/laptop-loans/), but may need to re-install relevant software before each class.

 #### Computer Software